so-dang-cool/dt/concept/ideas.md

 Guiding principles:

-1. **Left-to-right, top-to-bottom always.** This is a core to giving rail an understandable model.
+1. **Left-to-right, top-to-bottom always.** This is a core to an understandable model.
 I think this is where other concatenative languages (or functional application in Haskell, etc) starts to require a galaxy brain.

 2. **Many UNDERSTANDABLE granular pieces.** Abstraction only works when both the interface and implementation are understandable.
 An interface MUST be understandable, and an implementation SHOULD be as understandable as possible.